Leandro-Bertoluzzi/blender-custom/README.md

 ## :dart: About ##

 This project shows how the source code of Blender can be modified to compile a personalized version of the software, and even build it as a Python package.
+In order to access and modify freely the Blender source code, a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks) of the official Github repo is used as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ## :rocket: Technologies ##